 BIT provides students with confidential, respectful, proactive support, while offering resources and balancing the educational needs of students with the mission of SCC.

 A long standing tradition at St. Charles Community College is a profound respect for the dignity of all students, faculty and staff and a deep concern for the larger community as well.

 Building on this tradition, BIT strongly encourages the SCC extended community to utilize its referral services to better serve our students.
 By doing so, BIT seeks to balance the educational needs of the student and those of the greater campus community.
 The success of this process hinges on community commitment to reporting concerns.
 If you have any further questions or need to refer a student complete the Student Concern form or call 636-922-8111.

 A lactation room is available for use by nursing moms.
 The room is located on the first floor of the Learning Resource Center, Room 142.
 The room is equipped with a sink, chair, table, lamp and accent decor.
 Nursing moms will need to provide their own pumps, supplies and cold storage.
 Nursing moms needing to use the room may access the key by depositing an ID or equivalent at the Circulation Desk in the Library.
-Student questions or concerns can be directed to the dean of students at 636-922-8238 or to student activities manager at 636-922-8544.
+Student questions or concerns can be directed to the dean of student success or the associate dean of student success.

-SCC contracts with Bridgeway Behavioral Health to provide short-term mental health counseling to assist students.
-The contracted counselor will also assist students by providing referrals to community based treatment centers for alcohol or substance abuse issues.
+SCC provides short-term mental health counseling to assist students.
+The counselor will also assist students by providing referrals to community based services.
 SCC Mental Health Services

 If you are aware of the death of a current SCC student, obtain as much information as possible about the student and contact the office of the vice-president for academic and student affairs in SSB 2110, 636-922-8358 or 636-922-8775.